War in Ukraine : UNIGE in solidarity

 Your support will be most effective if it is tailored to the needs identified and is part of a sound logistic solution.
 We recommend that you contribute to the work of recognised NGOs, for example the partner NGO's of the Chaîne du bonheur.

-If you are a student at the UNIGE, then join the Campus coach programme to facilitate the academic and social integration of newcomers.
+If you are a student at the UNIGE, then join the Academic Horizon mentoring program to facilitate the academic and social integration of newcomers.